 The reliability and lifespan of solar panels is excellent, according to a recent study by NREL.
 The researchers looked at 54,500 panels installed between 2000 and 2015.
 They found that each year, a scant 5 out of 10,000 panels failed.

 That means that solar panels have a failure rate of only 0.05%.
-When you consider we’re now in the 2020s and the manufacturing process is more advanced than it was then, you can be confident that the current failure rate is even lower!
+When you consider that the modern manufacturing process is more advanced than it was back then, you can be confident that the current failure rate is even lower!

 Solar panels’ high level or reliability allows solar panel manufacturers to offer power output warranties of either 25 years or 30 years.
 In other words, the odds of your solar system experiencing failures is extremely unlikely.
 And if it does happen, you’ll be covered by the warranty and the panel will be replaced free of charge.